 In all, although the majority of drivers still prefer to see a car in person before making a purchase, we may see an ongoing increase in the number of people choosing to buy cars online.
 This could be labelled as an after-effect of the pandemic, but it could also reflect a wider lifestyle change as consumers naturally turn more towards online services.

-Do you need a quote for your motor trade insurance, or do you have questions we could help answer?
-Send our team a message below and we’ll give you a call:
+For a trade insurance quote, send our team a message below and we’ll give you a call: